Sexuality in ancient Rome: Marital sex

 Because men could enjoy sexual relations outside marriage with relative impunity, it has sometimes been assumed that satisfying sex was not an expectation of Roman marriage.
 The jurist Ulpian noted that "it is not sexual intercourse that makes a marriage but rather marital affection", but the warnings by moralists and philosophers against a preoccupation with sex within marriage recognize the potential for marital passion.
+While having children was a primary goal of marriage, other social and familial bonds were enhanced, not excluding personal companionship and sexual pleasure between husband and wife, as indicated by marriages involving women past their childbearing years.

 Sexual intimacy between a married couple was a private matter, and not usually the subject of literature.
 An exception was the epithalamium, a genre of poetry that celebrated a wedding.
 A wedding hymn by Catullus, for instance, praises the love goddess Venus because "nothing is possible without you".
 Ovid, whose love poetry early in his career was directed at fictional mistresses, wrote elegies during his exile in which he longed for his wife.
 Among the collected letters of Pliny Minor is one he writes about his feelings for his wife:

 I am seized by an unbelievable longing for you.
 The reason is above all my love, but secondarily the fact that we are not used to being apart.
 This is why I spend the greater part of the night haunted by your image; this is why from time to time my feet lead me (the right expression!) of their own accord to your room at the times I was accustomed to frequent you; this is why, in short, I retreat, morbid and disconsolate, like an excluded lover from an unwelcoming doorway.

 Pliny adopts the rhetoric of love poetry, conventionally directed at an illicit or hard-to-attain lover, as appropriate for expressing his wedded desire.

-Although it was a point of pride for a woman to be univira, married only once, there was no stigma attached to divorce.
-Speedy remarriage after divorce or the death of a spouse was common and even expected among the Roman elite, since marriage was considered right and natural for adults.
-Although widows were usually expected to wait ten months before remarrying, even a pregnant woman was not barred from taking a new husband, as long as the paternity of her child was not in doubt for legal purposes.
-If a first marriage ended, women seem to have had more say in arranging subsequent marriages.
-While having children was a primary goal of marriage, other social and familial bonds were enhanced, not excluding personal companionship and sexual pleasure between husband and wife, as indicated by marriages involving women past their childbearing years.

 The Trojan royal couple Hector and Andromache became a mythological trope of wedded sex.
 Latin love elegy focuses on their sex life rather than the tragic end of their marriage with Hector's death at the hands of Achilles.
 They were known for the "woman on top" position, with a verb suggesting that the woman "rides" the man like a horse.
 In general, Hector was portrayed as markedly heterosexual and an exemplary husband.